 Figure 1.2: Technical Implementation – The R&D Interface

 1. Validation Deficit: Many researchers bypass the empirical validation protocols found in STEP 1 and STEP 6 of Volume 1.
-An unvalidated idea is a liability.
-You must verify market necessity and price-point tolerance before allocating capital.
+An unvalidated idea is a liability; BHM™ requires verification of market necessity and price-point tolerance before allocating capital.

 3. Intellectual Property (IP) Vulnerability: Failing to execute the patent search and filing protocols in STEP 3 leaves your innovation exposed.
 IP is the legal and financial bedrock of your asset.